aakash1205/Insyde.io/README.md

 You need Flask installed
 Backend Setup
-Navigate to the backend directory: cd backend
+Navigate to the backend directory: cd Insyde.io/backend

-run this command to start python backend python app.py
+Run this command to start python backend python app.py